rlamug/Capstone_FinalProject-rlamug/README.md

 I used a do while loop because the do while loop needs to go through the program at least once and exits if the player wants to quit.
 I used a while loop because it needs to keep asking the user to hit or stay until the user's card total >= 21 or the user stays.

 ##### Data Structure
+Was gonna implement an array for deck of cards, but I couldn't figure out how.

 ###### Function
 [blackjack.cpp lines 11-50] (/blackjack.cpp#L11)